JensS/afct/README.md

-The WordPress theme for the non-profit project africanface.org
+The WordPress/Classicpress theme for the non-profit project africanface.org

 A comprehensive theme that provides rich content management and display functionality for the African Face project.